How to Determine Pickleball Paddle Grip Size

 3. The measurement you obtain will typically fall between 4 and 5 inches.

-4. Based on your measurement, you can select the corresponding grip size.
+4. You can select the corresponding grip size based on your measurement.
 Most pickleball paddles come in grip sizes ranging from 4 inches to 4 ½ inches in circumference.

 Conclusion